Jmevorach/openemr-static-binary-forge/README.md

 - **Linux (arm64)** - See [Linux arm64 Build Guide](linux_arm64/README.md)
 - **FreeBSD** (arm64/aarch64) - See [FreeBSD Build Guide](freebsd/README.md)

+**Note**: All platforms have been verified with OpenEMR v7.0.4 and PHP 8.5.

 Each platform has its own build directory with platform-specific build scripts and documentation.

 ## What is OpenEMR?